Kick (INXS album): Legacy

 Kick is the band's best-selling album, with reported sales approaching 20 million worldwide as of 2012.
 According to the band's official autobiography, the album sold nearly 10 million units internationally only two years after its release.
 The Recording Industry Association of America (RIAA) certified Kick as six times Platinum, with shipments of six million units, in 1997.
 In Canada, Kick is the second album by an Australian act to receive a diamond accreditation, the first being AC/DC's Back in Black.
 Kick remains the band's best selling album in the UK, having gone three times platinum in 1989, with over 1 million units sold.
 In the band's native Australia, Kick has gone seven times platinum, marking just over 500,000 in sales.
 27 years after its release, Kick re-entered the Australian and New Zealand charts where it peaked again at No.2 in Australia and No.11 in New Zealand.

 The album has been lauded by critics the world over as a work of "rhythm rock" perfection, and has made its way onto many "best of" lists; in their 1988 issue of "Best Albums of the Year", Rolling Stone readers allocated Kick at number 3.
 Two years later, the magazine ranked the album at number 11 in their 1990 Australian issue of "100 Greatest Albums of the 80s".

-The album achieved the same ranking on ABC's (Australian Broadcasting Corporation) list of 100 Best Australian Albums; a compendium compiled by Australian journalists John O’Donnell, Toby Creswell and Craig Mathieson.
+The album achieved the same ranking on ABC's (Australian Broadcasting Corporation) list of 100 Best Australian Albums, a compendium compiled by Australian journalists John O’Donnell, Toby Creswell and Craig Mathieson.
 Kick was listed at number 5 in a similar list of "Hottest 100 Australian Albums of all time".
 Slicing Up Eyeballs ranked Kick at number 6 in their 2013 list of "Top 100 Albums of 1987".
 VH1 placed the album's biggest single "Need You Tonight" at number 16 on its list of "Top 100 songs of the 80's".
 LA Weekly also listed the song at number 5 on their list of "20 Sexiest Songs of All Time".
-In December of 2021, the album was listed at number two in Rolling Stone Australia’s ‘200 Greatest Albums of All Time’ countdown.
+In December 2021, the album was listed at number two in Rolling Stone Australia's ‘200 Greatest Albums of All Time’ countdown, and in 2025 fourth single "Never Tear Us Apart" was voted number 1 in the Triple J Hottest 100 of Australian Songs.